charlestonsoftware/moneypress-ebay/readme.txt

 == Installation ==

+Requirements: PHP 5.2 or later with support for cURL and SimpleXML.

  * Get the plugin from Cyber Sprocket Labs.
  * Install the plugin using the Zip file.
  * Browse to ‘MoneyPress : eBay Edition’ in your admin settings menu.